What Is Emotional Maturity And How Can Emotions Affect Mental Health?

 Emotional maturity is important for healthy relationships

-Common traits of emotional maturity
+Common traits that indicate emotional maturity

 Some specific traits and behaviors indicate emotional maturity in an individual, including: